 - A. Any tearing of the hand-grip will be considered to be not within the control of the gymnast.
 A second trial will be allowed in the case of a torn hand-grip.
 The gymnast will perform at the end of the rotation.
-If the gymnast is the last competitor in the rotation, he will be allowed a minimum of two minutes for recovery and re-gripping.
-Loss of dowel or slippage of grip does not constitute hand-grip failure. - B. The final judgment is still the discretion of the head judge and the tear in the hand-guard must have occurred within the routine for which the hand-grip failure rule is being applied. - C. In the event of broken equipment, (i.e. broken rail or ring, stripped turnbuckle, etc), the gymnast will be permitted to redo his routine without penalty at the end of the rotation.
-If the gymnast is the last competitor in the rotation, he will be allowed a minimum of two minutes for recovery and re-gripping.
+If the gymnast is the last competitor in the rotation, they will be allowed a minimum of two (2) minutes, but not more than five (5) minutes for recovery and regripping.
+Loss of dowel or slippage of grip does not constitute hand-grip failure. - B. The final judgment is still the discretion of the head judge and the tear in the hand-guard must have occurred within the routine for which the hand-grip failure rule is being applied. - C. In the event of broken equipment, (i.e. broken rail or ring, stripped turnbuckle, etc), the gymnast will be permitted to redo thei routine without penalty at the end of the rotation.
+If the gymnast is the last competitor in the rotation, they will be allowed a minimum of two (2) minutes, but not more than five (5) minutes for recovery and re-gripping.
 If the gymnast is injured due to equipment failure, including a torn hand-grip, a substitute may perform at the end of the rotation with no deduction taken from the team score, if the substitution is made from the initial 15-member roster.